cancervariants/variation-normalization/README.md

 ![image](biomart.png)

 ### Setting up Gene Normalizer
-Variation Normalization `normalize` endpoint relies on data from [Gene Normalization](https://github.com/cancervariants/gene-normalization.
-You must have Gene Normalization's DynamoDB running for the `normalizer` endpoint to work.
+Variation Normalization relies on data from [Gene Normalization](https://github.com/cancervariants/gene-normalization.
+You must have Gene Normalization's DynamoDB running for the application to work.

 To setup, follow the instructions from the [README](https://github.com/cancervariants/gene-normalization/blob/main/README.md).